TheJester12/jquery_datetime_picker/README.markdown

 ## Installation ##

 1. Upload the 'jquery_datetime_picker' folder in this archive to your Symphony 'extensions' folder.
+The folder must be named 'jquery_datetime_picker' exactly.

 2. Enable it by selecting the "jQuery Date Time Picker", choose Enable from the with-selected menu, then click Apply.